St. Moritz

-St. Moritz (/ˌsæn məˈrɪts/ SAN-_-mə-RITS, /USalsoˌseɪnt -/ SAYNT-_-, /UKalsosənt ˈmɒrɪts/ sənt-_-MORR-its; Sankt Moritz /de/ /de/; San Murezzan /rm/; San Maurizio d'Engandina; (Note: Outdated; usually replaced by the German name.)
-Saint-Moritz) is a high Alpine resort town in the Engadine in Switzerland, at an elevation of about 1800 m above sea level.
+St. Moritz (Note: English: /ˌsæn məˈrɪts/ SAN-_-mə-RITS, /USalsoˌseɪnt -/ SAYNT-_-, /UKalsosənt ˈmɒrɪts/ sənt-_-MORR-its; Sankt Moritz /de-CH/, /de-CH/; San Murezzan /rm/; outdated San Maurizio d'Engadina, now usually replaced by the German name; Saint-Moritz.) is a municipality and a high Alpine resort town in the Engadine in Switzerland, at an elevation of about 1800 m above sea level.
 It is Upper Engadine's major town and a municipality in the administrative region of Maloja in the Swiss canton of the Grisons.

 St. Moritz lies on the southern slopes of the Albula Alps below the Piz Nair (3056 m) overlooking the flat and wide glaciated valley of the Upper Engadine and Lake St. Moritz.
 It hosted the Winter Olympics in 1928 and 1948.